JSI-1187-01 Monotherapy and in Combination With Dabrafenib for Advanced Solid Tumors With MAPK Pathway Mutations

 Disease response will be assessed according to Response Evaluation Criteria in Solid Tumors (RECIST v.1.1).

-Blood will be taken for PK assessment of JSI-1187 and dabrafenib and PD assessment of pRSK/RSK ratio determinations.
+Blood will be collected for PK assessment of JSI-1187 and PD assessment of pRSK/RSK ratio determinations.

-Tumor biopsies will be taken from consenting subjects at Screening and on-study for pRSK determination.
+Tumor biopsies (optional) will be collected from consenting subjects at Screening and on-study for pRSK determination.
 Results will be correlated with clinical outcome.

 You can join if…

 Open to people ages 18 years and up